 If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 If you're thinking about purchasing a home in the Hoosier State, shopping around for the best mortgage rates in your area could save you thousands over the life of your loan.
 Many factors affect the rate you're offered by mortgage lenders such as banks, credit unions, and online lenders.

 Your interest rate is just one factor affecting how much you pay for your home loan -- your loan size also matters.
 To keep costs down, check out these five affordable places to purchase an Indiana home.

-South Bend has the eighth-lowest cost of living of any city in America.
-Almost 6 in 10 of the city's 102,233 residents live in a home they own, and the median value of these homes is just $82,500.
+South Bend has the fourth-lowest cost of living of any city in America, according to Niche.
+Almost 6 in 10 of the city's 102,037 residents are homeowners, and the median value of these homes is just $85,200.
 Property taxes in St. Joseph County, where South Bend is located, are a little higher than in Fort Wayne, at 1.13% of assessed fair market value, according to Tax-Rates.org.
-Still, South Bend ranks as the 42nd-best city (out of 228) for new homeowners in America.
-It's also home to many attractions residents will enjoy, including the Studebaker National Museum and the Potawatomi Zoo, which is Indiana's oldest animal park.
+Still, South Bend ranks as the 32nd-best city (out of 228) to buy a house in the U.S. It's also home to many attractions residents will enjoy, including the Studebaker National Museum and the Potawatomi Zoo, which is Indiana's oldest animal park.

 Many factors determine where you'll ultimately purchase your home, but choosing to buy in these or other affordable areas in Indiana could make becoming a homeowner much cheaper.
 A low home price makes it easier to come up with a down payment and also reduces total mortgage costs over time, since you don't need to borrow as much.

 If you want to uncover more about the best mortgage lenders for low rates and fees, our experts have created a shortlist of the top mortgage companies.
 Some of our experts have even used these lenders themselves to cut their costs.